Jimbobster/First-Challenge-Accessibility/README.md

 ### Credits
 N/A
 ### License
-Please refer to the license in the repository
+MIT License.
+Please refer to the license in the repository for more information.